 This is the Best of the Old City in One Day in Istanbul.

-Within walking distance, you will find all the classic Istanbul attractions that draw millions of visitors each year to this magical city, making it one of the most exciting and accessible cities to explore.
+Istanbul is one of the most exciting and accessible cities to explore.
+Within walking distance, you will find all the classic Istanbul attractions.
+The famous Istanbul landmarks that draw millions of visitors each year to this magical and exotic city.